 South: Burwood Council and Library adjoins the development site to the south.

-West: Burwood Public School, a
+West: Burwood Public School, a two-storey heritage listed building.

 The site immediately adjoins the ‘Burwood Place’ site, for which development consent was granted on 28 November 2022 for redevelopment.
 The approved development comprises demolition of the existing structures and the construction of a mixed-use development comprising five (5) towers above a three-storey podium with 1,041 residential units, 30,044sqm of non-residential gross floor area for retail, commercial, child care and entertainment/cinema uses, 6-7 levels of basement parking with 1,757 car parking spaces, and public domain areas.